 The Wright Morris Boyhood Home in Central City, Nebraska, is dedicated to the memory of the author.
 It is operated by the Lone Tree Literary Society.
 In addition to the author’s home, you can visit the local barber shop and law office.
 This area of the surrounding neighborhood preserves the writer’s neighborhood, as it was when he lived there.
 It is available for tours and hosts other events throughout the year.

-This is the fifth stop on our Nebraska Author Adventures Trail!
+This is the sixth stop on our Nebraska Author Adventures Trail!

 Rebecca Blake Beech